-Pezeshkian has appointed a foreign

-policy team led by Abbas Araghchi

-that not only negotiated the original

-nuclear agreement in 2015 but had

-to deal with the chaos unleashed after
+Pezeshkian has appointed a foreign policy team led by Abbas Araghchi that not only negotiated the original nuclear agreement in 2015 but had to deal with the chaos unleashed after Trump walked away.

-Their presence "shows the Iranians

-are definitely interested in a deal with

-the US," Nasr said.
-"They are pragmatic

-enough to know that if they find a way

-forward, it's much better to deal with

-someone who can get a deal done."
+Their presence "shows the Iranians are definitely interested in a deal with the US," Nasr said.
+"They are pragmatic enough to know that if they find a way forward, it's much better to deal with someone who can get a deal done."

-Pragmatic team

-Trump walked away.
+It's unclear how Trump's new government will respond to Iranian pragmatism.
+His cabinet nominations so far include staunch allies of Israel - which the Islamic Republic has exchanged direct fire twice this year - and people who have advocated bombing Iran.

-But they could slump if Trump reapplies his 'maximum pressure' strategy May 2018: Trump announces US withdrawal from Iran nuclear deal favor is the changed geopolitical landscape facing Trump in the Middle East.
+Iran's challenge is that it "needs a direct channel to Trump to overcome the resistance of the anti-Iranian regime ecosystem that Trump is wrapped into," said Ali Vaez, director of the Iran Project at the Washington-based International Crisis Group.
+One factor that could work in Iran's favor is the changed geopolitical landscape facing Trump in the Middle East.
 During his first term, he was able to rely on support from Saudi Arabia and the United Arab Emirates, who both fully embraced his maximum-pressure strategy and tighter sanctions on Iran.

+People walk past anti-US graffiti outside the building that formerly hosted the US Embassy in

 But the relationship between Rivadh and Tehran has improved significantly since then, with their mutual opposition to the civilian death toll of Israel's wars against Iranian-backed groups in Gaza and Lebanon drawing them closer together.
 Both countries refreshed a bilateral agreement brokered by China at a meeting in the Saudi capital on November 20.

 For businessman Cyrus Razzaghi, there's nothing new about the uncertainty.
 He's advising clients that a fresh round of maximum pressure is likelier than a deal, but they should always keep an open mind.

 "Back in 2016, there was a lot of wishful thinking in Tehran that this guy is a businessman, he could give us a really good deal.
 Soon the reality hit everybody," Razzaghi said.
 "But one must be hopeful there's still a chance for some kind of a deal because Iran has also learned from the past."

-5 Economic hardship In Iran, Pezeshkian faces myriad economic challenges, including inflation of more than 30%, fuel shortages, high capital outflows, and the loss of skilled and educated workers through migration to Europe and the US.
-The rial has tanked to successive record lows against the dollar and has so far lost more than 90% of its value since May 2018.
-Blackouts The lack of critical investment needed for Iranian infrastructure has forced Tehran to increase imports of high-quality gasoline as its own refineries struggle to keep up, while briefly introducing rolling electricity blackouts as power stations struggle to supply homes and industry.
-All of this points to even higher inflation, which Pezeshkian can ill afford at a time of regional conflict and instability - abroad and at home.
-"Pezeshkian's job is to bring about national reconciliation, and he's been somewhat successful," said Vali Nasr, a former senior advisor to the US It's unclear how Trump's new gov-State Department and a professor at : ernment will respond to Iranian pragmatism.
-His cabinet nominations so far include staunch allies of Israel - which the Islamic Republic has exchanged direct fire twice this year - and people who have advocated bombing Iran.
-Iran's challenge is that it "needs a direct channel to Trump to overcome the resistance of the anti-Iranian regime ecosystem that Trump is wrapped into," said Ali Vaez, director of the Iran Project at the Washington-based International Crisis Group.
-One factor that could work in Iran's The full article first appeared on Bloombera.
+The full article first appeared on

+Sports